-3. Regarding review, the Hon'ble Supreme Court has settled the law in the following cases:

-(i) Kamlesh Verma Vs. Mayawati and others, (2013) 8 SCC 320 where the Hon'ble Supreme Court has laid down the following contours with regard to maintainability, or otherwise, of review petition:
+3. In the garb of RA, the review applicants have tried to reargue the matter which is impermissible in law.
+The law has been settled by the Hon'ble Apex Court regarding scope of review application before the Tribunal, specifically in Kamlesh Verma Vs. Mayawati and Others, (2013) 8 SCC 320, wherein the Hon'ble Supreme Court has laid down the following contours with regard to maintainability, or otherwise, of review petition: